Short Story: War Within

 Here’s a short story I wrote.
 Please enjoy and comment!

-Please subscribe to my email newsletter for updates on my website and blog and exclusive access to the Prologue of my novel, Filling the Cracks, posted a chapter at a time each Wednesday on my blog.
+Please subscribe to my email newsletter for updates on my website and blog.
 You can do so in the form found in the footer of this page.
 Thank you!

 War Within

-My mother, Bea, had learned she was terminal six months before she passed, but it hadn’t occurred to her that someone would have to sort through and deal with her stuff after she died and that responsibility fell to my younger brother, Troy, and me.
-Our dad, Mark, had kicked off from a heart attack five years before Bea, avoiding the onerous task.
-Bea had been a hoarder, and sorting the wheat from the chaff was quite the undertaking.
+My mother, Bea, learned she was terminal six months before she passed, but it hadn’t occurred to her that someone would need to sort through and handle her belongings after she died, and that responsibility fell to my younger brother, Troy, and me.
+Our dad, Mark, had died from a heart attack five years earlier, avoiding the difficult task.
+Bea had been a hoarder, and sorting through her stuff was quite the challenge.

 My taller and stronger brother carried boxes and furniture to his truck to be donated to local charities while I went through Bea’s bedroom, bagging trash and boxing the rest.
-After finding the furniture under the rubbish she’d accumulated, it was time to open the steamer trunk at the foot of her bed and reveal what she’d hidden from us our entire lives and then some.
-I hadn’t encountered the key while cleaning and sorting, so I employed bolt cutters to liberate the latch from the padlock.
+After discovering the furniture under the rubbish she’d accumulated, it was time to open the steamer trunk at the foot of her bed and reveal what she’d hidden from us our entire lives.
+I hadn’t encountered the key while cleaning and sorting, so I used bolt cutters to free the latch from the padlock.

 Troy took a break from loading his truck to join me for the reveal.
 He was just as curious as I was to see what was inside.
-The moment I opened the lid, the pungent odor of mothballs stung our noses.
-Covering the rest of the contents, which half filled the trunk, was an old Hudson’s Bay blanket.
+The moment I opened the lid, the sharp odor of mothballs hit our noses.
+Covering the rest of the contents, which nearly filled the trunk, was an old Hudson’s Bay blanket.
 Removing it, we found many trinkets, mementos, and other seemingly worthless ephemera.
-Nothing was interesting except the small black ring box I uncovered at the bottom.
+Nothing was particularly interesting, except for the small black ring box I uncovered at the bottom.

-Disappointed and bored, Troy lay back on Bea’s bed and stared at the ceiling while I opened the box to find a diamond engagement ring—the ring I now wore on my hand.
-Something was engraved on the band's inner surface: “All My Love Always, Greg.”
+Disappointed and bored, Troy leaned back on Bea’s bed and stared at the ceiling while I opened the box to reveal a diamond engagement ring—the ring I now wore on my hand.
+Something was engraved on the inner surface of the band: “All My Love Always, Greg.”

 Who was Greg?